AndresMontero/ML_2019_EPFL/projects/project1/readme.md

 ## Running the best method and generating a predictions file

-1. If your terminal is not in the location of the project files, change your directory to that location.
-2. In the correct directory run the run.py script in the terminal `python run.py` A new file called "submission.csv" will be generated, which contains the predictions and can be uploaded to https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/submissions/new
+1. In the correct directory run the run.py script in the terminal `python run.py` A new file called "submission.csv" will be generated, which contains the predictions and can be uploaded to https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/submissions/new

 ## View the process